Sending out a Request for Proposal (RFP) should not be taken lightly. It is a crucial step in the complex process of committing to an IDP vendor.

 Ideally, you have a system in place that allows you to easily assess different solutions, making it a quick and straightforward decision.

-Now that we talked about the benefits of a Request for Proposal, we want to talk about how you actually write an RFP that provides you with workable answers.
+Now that we have talked about the benefits of a Request for Proposal, we want to talk about how you actually write an RFP that provides you with workable answers.

+Below, we break down the essential components to include and offer practical guidance on how to craft each section.
 These key points can be taken as guidance, not as a must.
 You can add or leave out components according to your requirements.
 Make sure to adapt questions to your specific needs and only include what is relevant to your company.

-Executive Summary
+1. Executive Summary

 Like most large reports, an RFP should have an executive summary.
-The document is simply too big and when presenting it to decision-makers, you want them to get an overview quickly.
+The document is simply too big, and when presenting it to decision-makers, you want them to get an overview quickly.

 The executive summary explains who the vendor is and which solution is presented to fulfill the organizational needs.

-Confidentiality Notice
+2. Confidentiality Notice

 Well, this part is up to you, but usually an RFP is a confidential document.
 You don’t want vendors to forward your RFP, which states your solution preferences and needs, to third parties.
-Often you expose part of your business strategy, sensitive data and information, that shouldn’t be shared.
+Often, you expose part of your business strategy, sensitive data, and information that shouldn’t be shared.

 Furthermore, in some cases, you wouldn’t like to disclose which potential vendors you might want to work with.
 Therefore, it is important that you include a confidentiality notice in your Request for Proposal.

-Introduction
+3. Introduction

 The introduction can consist of different parts.
-Here we made a distinction between the Project Context and the Project Timeline.
+Here, we made a distinction between the Project Context and the Project Timeline.

 Project Context